-How successful a credit union is at making money affects its safety and soundness.
-A credit union can retain its earnings, boosting its capital buffer, or use them to address problematic loans, potentially making the credit union more resilient in times of trouble.
-Credit unions that are losing money, however, are less able to do those things.
+How successful a credit union is at earning money has an effect on its safety and soundness.
+A credit union can retain its earnings, giving a boost to its capital buffer, or use them to deal with problematic loans, potentially making the credit union better prepared to withstand financial trouble.
+Obviously, credit unions that are losing money are less able to do those things.

-One indication that the credit union is outperforming its peers in this area was its earnings ratio of 8.00 percent in our test, better than the average for all credit unions.
+One indication that the credit union is running ahead of its peers in this area was its earnings ratio of 0.00 percent in our test, above the average for all credit unions.